Laura Baehr

 Biography

-Laura Baehr is an educator, researcher and clinician who is committed to increasing movement access and equity for individuals with disabilities and chronic health conditions.
-She uses her interdisciplinary training as an artist and scientist to center evidence-based health promotion on the lived experience of the individual.
-Laura is a PhD candidate investigating the impact of a novel group tele-exercise program for individuals with spinal cord injury using community-engaged research strategies.
-She previously earned her doctor of physical therapy (DPT) degree from Temple University and dual bachelor of art and science (BA/BS) in dance and neuroscience from Muhlenberg College.
+Laura Baehr is a clinician-scientist and educator who is committed to improving movement access and equity for individuals with disabilities and chronic health conditions.
+She uses her interdisciplinary training as a scientist and artist to center evidence-based health promotion on the lived experience of the individual.
+She completed her PhD in health and rehabilitation science at Drexel University, her doctor of physical therapy from Temple University, and dual bachelor of art and science in dance and neuroscience from Muhlenberg College.

 Education

-• PhD candidate (anticipated defense March 2023), Health and Rehabilitation Science, Drexel University
+• PhD, Health and Rehabilitation Science, Drexel University

 • DPT, Temple University